Ayn Rand: Anthem (1938; abridged 1946); Atlas Shrugged (1957)

 Short published in Freedom.
 The lunar visitor is disappointed with Earth, and moves on.

-I have heard of a country in which the people live naked and unashamed; where there is no hypocrisy, no usurer, no spirit-dealer, no prison, and where there are no locks or bolts; a country in which all men and women do their share of the little work that is needed where there is no war or usury and all work and share equitably.
+I have heard of a country in which the people live naked and unashamed; where there is no hypocrisy, no usurer, no spirit-dealer, no prison, and where there are no locks or bolts; a country in which all men and women do their share of the little work that is needed, where there is no war or usury and all work and share equitably.
 I am going to that country, and I hope I may be permitted to live and die there.

 Obviously written under the influence of Samuel Butler, the story has a very considerable charm of its own.

-Two planetary colonist communities in ideological conflict, one of which is explicitly anarchistic in flavour.
+Salt features two planetary colonist communities in ideological conflict, one of which is explicitly anarchistic in flavour.
 An intelligent and well-written debut novel.
 The author himself—a British academic and historian of sf—says:

 I think I'm